smubia/dap-2017/Sem 1 - Data Analytics/04 - Data Viz (Tableau)/03-Dashboard and Story points.md

 - [ ] Join types with union
 - [ ] How to link databases within Tableau
 - [ ] Calculated fields
-- [ ] How to create an effective & interactive dash board
+- [ ] How to create an effective & interactive dashboard
 - [ ] Creating a storypoint